dac1976/CoreLibrary/README.md

 # CoreLibrary #
 ## News ##
 2019/04/11 - Added support for Google Protocol Buffers in serialization utilities.
-Hence support automtically achieved in all ASIO classes, such as TCP, UDP and multicast classes.
+Therefore support automatically achieved in all ASIO classes, such as TCP, UDP and multicast classes.

 ## Introduction ##
 This library (CoreLibrary) is a collection of useful C++1x utility classes to assist with multi-threading, logging, networking, custom exceptions, file utilities, INI files, serialization, sorting, string utilities and so on.
 In other words a general collection of code that is very useful in many different C++ coding projects.